ycy-tw/python-django-stock/README.md

 + `https://127.0.0.1:8000`

 ## Note
-+ if you need access to admin page, execute the command below to create superuser(admin account).Then visit `https://127.0.0.1:8000/admin`.
++ If you need access to admin page, execute the command below to create superuser(admin account), then visit `https://127.0.0.1:8000/admin`.

 `python manage.py createsuperuser`